HaveFunTrading/boomnet/README.md

     static_data: StaticData,
 }

-// use the market trait
+// use the marker trait
 impl Context for FeedContext {}
 ```